skillnation/react-native-chart-kit/README.md

 - Upgraded example to expo SDK 42
 - Added `showValuesBars` prop to `BarChart` (replaced `showValuesOnTopOfBars`).
 See [BarChart props](#bar-chart)
+  - Property `valuePrefix` which can be used to configure the prefix for the bar values
 - Fixed bug where line chart points weren't clickable
 - `ChartData` and `LineChartData` accept now a property called `additionalData` who's type can be specified via a generic parameter